Yawar2811763/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     variant: variant-a
     title: The Section Title
-    subtitle: LETS BREA THE CHAINS OF THE PAYWALLS BEHIND WHICH THE EDUCATION IS KEPT
+    subtitle: LETS BREAK THE CHAINS OF THE PAYWALLS BEHIND WHICH THE EDUCATION IS KEPT
     text: |
       LETS BREAK THE CHAINS OF PAY WALLS BEHIND